skhanal5/java/README.md

-# clean-code
+# Java
+### About
+Notes about best practices, patterns, and other interesting/useful concepts about Java.
+Includes broader programming paradigms as well.
+Notes are written using Obsidian Vault.
+### Resources
-Capturing high level ideas from Clean Code: A Handbook of Agile Software Craftsmanship
+1. Clean Code: A Handbook of Agile Software Craftmanship